 Bullous systemic lupus erythematosus (SLE) is an autoimmune subepidermal blistering disease that occurs in patients with SLE.
 It can be associated with antibodies against type VII collagen.

 Bullous SLE is also called bullous eruption of SLE and vesiculobullous SLE.

 The incidence of bullous SLE was estimated to be 0.22 and 0.26 cases per million per year in France and Singapore.
 In a large cohort of sera taken from patients with immunobullous disorders, 1–2% were identified as bullous SLE [1,2].

-Bullous SLE is classified into type 1 and type 2.
+Bullous SLE is classified into three types based on immunohistochemistry.

 Predisposing factors include adverse drug reactions to hydralazine, penicillamine, methimazole; and exposure to ultraviolet (UV) B radiation.